-Feeling discouraged in your job search?
+Discouraged in your job search?

-However, there's a bright spot: the demand for SEO expertise is booming.
+But there's a bright spot: the demand for SEO expertise is booming.
 Forbes predicts a 22% increase in open SEO roles by 2030.

 To land your dream SEO position, you need to showcase a standout skillset.
 We analyzed 90 global job descriptions and talked to hiring managers to identify what employers value most in candidates.

-This article dives into the hard and soft skills that will set you apart from the competition.
+Let's dive into the hard and soft skills that will set you apart from the competition.
 Bonus: we'll provide tips on how and where you can develop these skills.

 9 must-have hard skills for SEOs in 2024